rocketacademy/bootcamp-docs/interview-prep/ip.2-resume.md

 ### Point #2: I am Smart

 Smartness is subjective.
 Employers are looking for signals that you can learn what you don't know and succeed at the job.
-Fortunately, the fact that you completed Rocket's SWE Bootcamp should already demonstrate this.
+Fortunately, the fact that you completed Rocket's Coding Bootcamp should already demonstrate this.
 Below are some common indicators of "smartness".

 1. Well-known companies or schools
    1. If you previously worked at a well-known company or school, employers will assume that you had to be "smart" to get a job there, thus will consider you "smart".